GIFs are inherently goofy, but they serve a useful purpose, upping the emotional content

 shouting "Where are my dragons?" shows up, many people will instantly understand the display of determined power that the short clip represents — GIFs have become a shorthand of sorts — the most modern proof of the old canard "a picture is worth 1,000 words."
 (The previous paragraph is for anyone who doesn't get why GIFs matter.)

-The MIT Media Lab is interested in how exactly this all this image-to-emotional understanding happens, and their innovative GIFGIF project is crowdsourcing what feeling — specifically — is conjured up when a certain visual is presented.
+The MIT Media Lab is interested in how exactly all this image-to-emotional understanding happens, and their innovative GIFGIF project is crowdsourcing what feeling — specifically — is conjured up when a certain visual is presented.

 If you go to the website, you will see a statement like "Which better expresses happiness?" and below that are two GIFs.
 Users choose one or the other, and then move on to another set of images (most users vote on an average of 10 images, and many are returning to vote again and again, giving the researchers plenty of info).